-- a Dual License program (a set of courses in combination with a major in elementary education that will also lead to licensure in Early Childhood, Teaching English as a New Language, or Exceptional Needs-Mild Intervention)
+- a Dual License program (a set of courses in combination with a major in elementary education that will also lead to licensure in Early Childhood, Exceptional Needs-Mild Intervention, or Teaching English as a New Language)

 - an Purdue Fort Wayne Minor (You may complete one of the following university minors: Art & Design, Art History, Biology, Chemistry, Communication Studies, Computer Science, Creative Writing, Economics, English, Folklore, French, Geology, German, History, Human Services, Journalism, Linguistics, Mathematics, Media Production, Mild Intervention, Music, Philosophy, Physics, Political Science, Professional Writing, Psychology, Religious Studies, Sociology, Spanish, and Theatre.
 Minors do not lead directly to licensure.
 See Undergraduate catalog for specific course requirements for each minor.)

 Note: Some of the courses listed below may be counted in the elementary degree as well as the subject area.
 However, some subjects will require more than the 120 credits required for a degree in elementary education.

 Language Arts: Credits 15

 Social Studies: Credits 18

 Exceptional Needs-Mild Intervention: Credits 21